hnavilur/webex-contact-center-flows/hello-world-template/README.md

 # Description

-A simple inbound voice flow where callers are greeted with a message and then disconnected.
+Use this template to create a simple inbound voice flow where callers are greeted with a message and then disconnected.
 Often used during closed hours.

 # Details